statgarten/playdoh/README.md

 ```
 docker-compose up -d
 ```
+4. Once set up, navigate to `127.0.0.1:80` in your browser.
-4. If you make any modifications to the code, either on the frontend or backend, restart the respective container derived from the corresponding image.
+5. If you make any modifications to the code, either on the frontend or backend, restart the respective container derived from the corresponding image.

 ## Task tutorial
 Click the image below to view other tutorial videos.